Dateranoth/ConanExilesServerUtility/README.md

     6. Paste the entire Webhook to the INI after DiscordWebHookURL=
        * To use multiple webhooks, separate each full webhook URL with a comma `,`
 * DiscordBotName
    * This will override the Name you setup in your webhook.
 Leave Blank to use default.
 * DiscordBotUseTTS
    * Yes will make the bot announce with Text to Speech.
 No will turn off TTS
 * DiscrodBotAvatarLink
    * This is a fully qualified URL to an Image for the Bot Avatar.
 Will override default.
 Leave blank for default.
 * DiscordBotTimeBeforeRestart
    * Time in Minutes that the Bot will make the first announcement to the channel before Server Restart.
-If you also use Twitch, the setting with the HIGHEST notification time will be used
+If you also use Twitch or RCON, the setting with the HIGHEST notification time will be used

 The Bot will announce immediately upon restart time.
 Notifying how long users have based on the time you set.
 The bot will then announce 1 minute before the server restarts.
 Finally, the bot will announce exactly as the restart command is sent.
 Announcements will be sent for Daily Restarts and Update Restarts.
 Remote Restarts are considered Admin controlled and immediately restart the server without notice.
 ```